 Minimum Energy Efficiency Standards for commercial buildings

 The Energy Efficiency (Private Rented Property) (England and Wales) Regulations set a minimum energy efficiency standard (MEES) for private rented properties.
 This is measured using the building’s Energy Performance Certificate (EPC), with A being reserved for the highest performing buildings and G for the lowest.
 Currently under the Regulations, properties let on new tenancies (including renewals) since 1 April 2018 must have an EPC E or above.
 From 1 April 2023 all privately rented properties must meet this requirement (even where there has been no change in tenancy).

 In a consultation published in 2019 the Government sought feedback on whether to increase the EPC target for commercial buildings from EPC E to either C or B by 2030.
-The Government have now settled on increasing the level to EPC B. We have set out below the steps being proposed in their 2021 Consultation in order to achieve this.
-Subject to the feedback which is received on their proposals, change is likely to come quickly, with amendments to the MEES Regulations set to come into force by 1 April 2025.
+The Government settled on increasing the level to EPC B and then issued a further

 - Interim milestones and two-year “compliance windows”: The plan is to phase in the requirement for EPC B by using an interim milestone of EPC C in 2027 to ensure early action is taken, rather than building owners waiting until the 2030 deadline to act.
 To facilitate this, two compliance windows will be introduced and each will begin with the requirement for landlords to present their current EPC to a new online PRS and compliance database.